Anatara is developing proprietary bromelain formulations for gastrointestinal health.

 Anatara has been actively working on the development of the GaRP product and has completed the dose selection of each formulation component.
-The Company has recently generated in vitro data to support the effectiveness of GaRP in:
+The Company has recently generated excellent in vitro and in vivo preclinical data to support the effectiveness of GaRP in:

 • Removing bacteria with pro-inflammatory properties;